Parisson/TimeSide/README.rst

 .. image:: https://secure.travis-ci.org/yomguy/TimeSide.png?branch=master
     :target: http://travis-ci.org/yomguy/TimeSide/

-TimeSide is a set of python components enabling easy audio analysis, transcoding, imaging and streaming.
-Its simple architecture and high-level API have been design to process serial pipelines.
+TimeSide is a set of python components enabling audio analysis, imaging, transcoding and streaming.
+Its high-level API has been designed to enable complex processing on big media data corpus.
+Its simple plugin architecture can be adapted to various usecases.

-It includes a powerful HTML5 interactive player which can be embedded in any web application to provide fancy waveforms, various analyzer results, synced time metadata display during playback (time-marking) and remote indexing.
+It also includes a smart HTML5 interactive user interface embeddable in any web application to provide various media format playback, on the fly transcoding and streaming, fancy waveforms and spectrograms, various low and high level audio analyzers, semantic labelling and segmentation.

-The engine (server side) is fully written in Python, the player (client side) in HTML, CSS and JavaScript.

 Goals
 =====